 There is no special law created for lease and rent of immovable property by individual foreigners in Thailand and foreigners may lease immovable property (including land for residential purposes) as provided by the Civil and Commercial Code.
 The term of the lease contract cannot exceed thirty years, once the contract comes to an end, it can be renewed (the owner willing to renew the contract), but it must not exceed thirty years from the date of renewal.

 Hire of Property (tenancy laws)

 Section 537.
 A property rent is a contract whereby a person, called the letter (lessor), agrees to let another person, called the tenant (lessee), have the use or benefit of a property for a limited period of time and the tenant agrees to pay rent therefore.

 Section 538.
 A hire of immovable property is not enforceable by action unless there be some written evidence signed by the party liable.
-If the hire is for more than three years or for the life of the letter or hirer, it is enforceable only for three years unless it is made in writing and registered by the competent official.
+If the hire is for more than three years or for the life of the letter or tenant, it is enforceable only for three years unless it is made in writing and registered by the competent official.

 Section 540.
 The duration of a hire of immovable property cannot exceed thirty years.
 If it is made for a longer period, such period shall be reduced to thirty years.
 The aforesaid period may be renewed, but it must not exceed thirty years from the time of renewal.